Part 1 Legislative Background

 the IQC cannot be paid in addition to the other benefit, assistance or allowance.

-IQC is not payable where a Guardian's Payment (Contributory) or Guardian's Payment (Non-Contributory) is in payment in respect of the qualified child.
+IQC is not payable where a Guardian's Payment (Contributory) or Guardian's Payment (Non-Contributory) or Death Benefit by way of Orphan's Pension is in payment in respect of the qualified child.

 The following payments are excluded from this rule: